danvaida/ansible-api-gateway/README.md

-# Ansible Cloud Modules for AWS API Gateway -- OAI/Swagger
+# Ansible Cloud Modules for AWS API Gateway with OpenAPI/ Swagger Specification

 ### v0.1.0 [![Build Status](https://travis-ci.org/pjodouin/ansible-api-gateway.svg)](https://travis-ci.org/pjodouin/ansible-api-gateway)

-Just starting on this.
 The module will use the [Open API Initiative (OAI)](http://swagger.io/specification/) specification, formerly known as "The Swagger Specification" along with AWS integration extensions to define the APIs.

 ## Requirements